Grayson-code/chocolate-count/README.md

+# This is a project that is going to end its lifetime, let all the moments we have spend with this application, our boy, cc, be engraved in our souls forever, for future generations to see.

-# This repo is no longer maintained.
+## This repo is no longer maintained.
 Consider using `npm init vite` and selecting the `svelte` option or — if you want a full-fledged app framework and don't mind using pre-1.0 software — use [SvelteKit](https://kit.svelte.dev), the official application framework for Svelte.

 ---